Divergence of detachment forces in the finite Voronoi model

-The divergence of detachment forces in the finite Voronoi model may affect the results of Ref.~\cite{huang2023bridging} for simulations done with $\Lambda > 0$.
-First, because no force cutoff was implemented, clusters can fracture only due to the finite simulation time step $\Delta t$.
+The divergence of detachment forces in the finite Voronoi model may affect the results of Ref.~\cite{huang2023bridging} {as their primary simulations all had $\Lambda > 0$, where we observe divergences}.
+First, because no force cutoff was implemented in Ref.~\cite{huang2023bridging}, clusters could fracture only due to the finite simulation time step $\Delta t$.
 Although the numerical dynamics with finite $\Delta t$ will act as an effective regulator similar to the threshold $\delta$ introduced here, we think the use of the regularizing $\delta$ avoids possible complications in which varying numerical details like $\Delta t$ can have spurious physical effects.
-We also expect some quantitative differences between regularization with a finite $\Delta t$ and our approach.
+We also {observe relevant quantitative differences between implicitly regularizing with a finite $\Delta t$ and our approach (Fig.~\ref{fig:phase_diagrams})}.
 Secondly, choices about the calibration of $\ell$ and regularization can qualitatively change results.
-Using a fixed $\ell$ rather than the steady-state radius $\ell_0$ from the DP model reverses the trend of fracture behavior when varying $P_0$ (Figs.~\ref{fig:truncated}b and \ref{fig:detachment}c). {Interestingly, in our model using a varying $\ell_0$ and calibrating to the detachment forces (Fig.~\ref{fig:calibrate}h), which we think is the most reasonable approach, we do see the same qualitative trends in the effect of $P_0$ that are observed by Ref.~\cite{huang2023bridging} in their phase diagrams (e.g., their Fig.~2b).
+Using a fixed $\ell$ rather than the steady-state radius $\ell_0$ from the DP model reverses the trend of fracture behavior when varying $P_0$ (Figs.~\ref{fig:truncated}b and \ref{fig:detachment}c). {Interestingly, in our model using a varying $\ell_0$ and calibrating to the detachment forces (Fig.~\ref{fig:phase_diagrams}h), which we think is the most reasonable approach, we do see the same qualitative trends in the effect of $P_0$ that are observed by Ref.~\cite{huang2023bridging} in their phase diagrams (e.g., their Fig.~2b).